Cairns Region

 The Cairns Region is a local government area in Far North Queensland, Queensland, Australia, centred on the regional city of Cairns.
-It was established in 2008 by the amalgamation of the City of Cairns and the Shires of Douglas and Mulgrave.
+It was established in 2008 by the amalgamation of the City of Cairns and the Shire of Douglas.
 However, following public protest and a referendum in 2013, on 1 January 2014, the Shire of Douglas was de-amalgamated from the Cairns Region and re-established as a separate local government authority.

-The Cairns Regional Council has an estimated operating budget of A$300 million.
+The Cairns Regional Council's 2023–24 operating budget is A$433.5 million.